 One such community of bugs lives in the armpit; raising the pH by using bicarb as a deodorant discourages those that cause body-odour.
 It is highly effective but does not reduce sweating.

 The gut-lung connection and the coronavirus means there is real value in making kefir in our own kitchens.
-Probiotics prepare us for the day that we will likely be exposed eventually to this extremely virulent flu; and a host of other infectious diseases that bang continually on the door.
+Probiotics prepare us for the day that we will be exposed eventually to this extremely virulent flu; and a host of other infectious diseases that bang continually on the door.

 With one in four mouthfuls pollinated by our little friends, who will save the bees?
 It's a question every human should be asking.

-We should carpet South Africa with Spekboom not just for its ability to sequester carbon-dioxide from the atmosphere, but also for the prolific nectar this beautiful bush produces.
+We should carpet South Africa with Spekboom not just for its ability to sequester carbon-dioxide from the atmosphere but also for the prolific nectar this beautiful bush produces.

 The English love their proper eggs from free-range and fertile chickens; that means a cockerel.
 Half of those little darlings grow up to be very randy and raucous young males; so what do you do with them?
-Why, set out the chairs and invite the ladies to come with their knitting, of course; off with their heads.
+Why, set out the chairs and invite the ladies to come over with their knitting, of course; off with their heads.

 The only problem is that my wife is a racist and will simply not touch that brown meat; and I still find it extremely difficult to kill a bird or any animal for that matter.
+Despite the tribulations of hens and roosters they certainly make a great contribution to our green home.

 We support the Reko Farmers' Market in Hilton, South Africa.
+It certainly does contribute to our green home.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: